-Fish and seafood is also sometimes prepared au gratin.
+Fish and seafood also are sometimes prepared au gratin.
 An example of this preparation is the classic sole au gratin.
-To make it, you'd line the bottom of your baking dish with what is called duxelles, or chopped mushrooms that have been sauteed in butter until you've cooked the moisture all the way out of them.
+To make it line the bottom of your baking dish with what is called duxelles, or chopped mushrooms that have been sauteed in butter until you've cooked the moisture all the way out of them.

-If you want to get even fancier, you could split a lobster tail lengthwise top it with seasoned breadcrumbs and broil it.
+If you want to get even fancier, you could split a lobster tail lengthwise, top it with seasoned breadcrumbs and broil it.